usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 provide that web content is the information and sensory experience to be communicated to the user by means of a user agent, including code or markup that defines the content’s structure, presentation, and interactions.
-The sentence is now aligned with 15 See W3C, Web Content Accessibility Guidelines 2.1 (June 5, 2018), https://www.w3.org/TR/2018/REC-WCAG21- 20180605/and https://perma.cc/UB8A-GG2F (see definition of “content (Web content)”).
-WCAG 2.1 defines “user agent” as “any software that retrieves and presents Web content for users,” such as web browsers, media players, plug-ins, and assistive technologies.
-See W3C, Web Content Accessibility Guidelines 2.1 (June 5, 2018), https://www.w3.org/TR/2018/REC-WCAG21-20180605/ and https://perma.cc/UB8A-GG2F (see definition of “user agent”).
-16 88 FR 52018.

-the WCAG 2.1 definition of web content (sometimes referred to as “content” by WCAG).
+The sentence is now aligned with the WCAG 2.1 definition of web content (sometimes referred to as “content” by WCAG).
 17 The Department has also added a definition of “user agent” in this part, as explained in the section-by-section analysis.

 The Department decided to more closely align the definition of “web content” in this part with the definition in WCAG 2.1 to avoid confusion, to ensure consistency in the application of WCAG 2.1, and to assist technical experts in implementing subpart H of